dr2lopez/yang-provenance/draft-ietf-opsawg-yang-provenance.md

     </interface>
 </interfaces-state>
 ~~~

+In the examples that follow, the signature strings have been wrapped and, in some cases, indented to improve readability.
+If this examples are used for any kind of validation, please delete all intermediate carriage returns and whitespace to build the actual signature string to be considered.

 Applying the first enclosing method, a provenance leaf at the top element (named "signature-string" in this case") would be included and produce the following output: